Gray Seal

 pup

 Gray seals tend to be polygynous, with males in competition to mate.
 Successful males mate with between 2 and 10 females, but in areas such as ice or sand where females are not so close together, one male will often mate with just one female.
 The mating season of the gray seal occurs from mid-December until October, depending upon where the population is located.
-After gestation of 11 months, females bear one pup the day after coming to shore at the rookery.
+After a gestation of 11 months, females bear one pup the day after coming to shore at the rookery.
 Pups are nursed for 3 weeks and will remain on land until molting has taken place, living off its reserves of blubber, and then it will feed out at sea.
 The young generally disperse in different directions from their rookery and can wander distances of more than 1,000 km.
 A female gray seal is ready to breed when it is about 4 years old, while males are ready between 3 and 8 years old.

 Population